adamberes/build-openjdk/README.md

   # run configure to generate the file: make
   bash configure --with-boot-jdk=/cygdrive/c/bin2025/jdk-build/jdk-24 --with-jtreg=/home/info/jtreg/
   ```
-The result is something similar:
+The result is something similar for Version 25
   ```
 ====================================================
 A new configuration has been successfully created in